 If you haven’t used all your allowance in the last three tax years, it might be possible to pay more into your pension plan by ‘carrying forward’ whatever allowance is left to make the most of the tax relief on offer.

 Your pension Lifetime Allowance is the total amount of pension benefits that you can build up during your lifetime across all pension schemes before an additional tax charge applies.
-For the 2021/22 tax year it is set at £1,073,100.
-In the March Budget it was announced that it would be frozen at this level until April 2026.
+For the 2022-23 tax year, it is set at £1,073,100.
+There weren’t any changes to the amount in the Autumn Statement.
+The standard Lifetime Allowance has been at this level since 2020 and is currently due to stay frozen there until 2026.

 We’ll keep you up to speed with whatever changes the new year brings, especially as the new tax year approaches in April.
 Visit the MoneyPlus website where all our tips and guidance can be found.

 If you’re a Standard Life customer, keep in touch with your pension plan by logging in online.